vnatesh/PolBot/README.md

-**PolBot is an automated trading engine designed for political futures markets.
+**PolBot is an automated trading engine designed for political futures markets such as Predictit.
 Mirroring the structure of algorithmic trading systems in finance, PolBot is made up of distinct components:**

 * Market Data Aggregator – This component acquires raw data from polls as well as pricing and volume tick data from specific political futures exchanges.
 It then parses the data and loads it into a MySQL database.
 Market data is scraped every minute via the CRON scheduler.